 Pipedrive Dealbot integrates with Slack, giving you a heads up in both apps when a deal is identified, won, or lost, but notifications get lost easily in normal Slack chat

-The Essential plan is $12.50 per user/per month billed annually, and $15 billed monthly
+The Essential plan is $12.50 per user/per month billed annually

-The Advanced plan is $24.90 per user/per month billed annually, and $29 billed monthly
+The Advanced plan is $24.90 per user/per month billed annually

 The Enterprise plan is $99 per user/per month, billed annually

-Useful for prospecting, deal-making, and improving customer retention and conversions with timely sales interventions and follow-ups
+Zendesk’s sales module is useful for prospecting, deal-making, and improving customer retention and conversions with timely sales interventions and follow-ups.

 Sales automation gives sales reps the space to focus on the more important things